GiuseppeEliano/Advanced-Network-Packet-Analyzer/README.md

 Last update: 10/18/2017

 ## :octocat: How to contribute
 All contributions are welcome!
-Code, documentation or even design suggestions are welcome; use GitHub to its fullest.
-Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!
+Money, code, documentation or even design suggestions are welcome; use GitHub to its fullest.
+Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!<br>
+BTC donate: 1HbzPTzaPvnqisPd1NvbiYyxh55V9U387S<br>

 ## :heavy_exclamation_mark: Requirements
 **1.: .NET Framework 3.5**<br>